Puer Aeternus Archetype: Understanding the Eternal Child

 What the Addict is seeking (though he doesn’t know it) is the ultimate and continuous “orgasm,” the ultimate and continuous “high.”

-The Addicted Lover is the active side of the Lover archetype while the Impotent Lover represents the passive side.
-When we’re possessed by the Impotent Lover, life is void of any feelings.
-We experience life as flat and sterile.
-We lack aliveness, vividness, and alertness.
+The Addicted Lover is the active side of the Lover archetype, while the Impotent Lover represents the passive side.

-Here, we see again, the bipolar nature of the Puer Aeternus that toggles us between grandiosity and depression (as Alice Miller highlighted).
+Here, we see again the bipolar nature of the Puer Aeternus that toggles us between grandiosity and depression (as Alice Miller highlighted).

 When a man and woman are in a relatively healthy and balanced relationship—two moderately healthy adults and a good match by various metrics—the Puer Aeternus is not likely to manifest.
 Unfortunately, this is arguably the exception, not the rule.